basmango/map-reduce-python/README.md

 # MapReduce Python Implementation

-This repository contains an implementation of the MapReduce framework in Python, developed as a part of the CSE530 Distributed Systems course project at XYZ University.
+This repository contains an implementation of the MapReduce framework in Python, developed as a part of the CSE530 Distributed Systems course project.
 The implementation supports three applications/queries: Word Count, Inverted Index [Record-Level Inverted index], and Natural Join.

 ## Components Implemented